Learning Trivializing Gradient Flows for Lattice Gauge Theories

 The results in Table~\ref{tab:results} show that our model B can significantly outperform the deep-learning-based approach by \cite{boyda2021sampling}.
 This is despite the fact that it has several orders of magnitude less parameters.
 This point is further illustrated by the fact that the smaller model A achieves comparable performance with only 14 parameters.
-Table~\ref{tab:results} also shows that our models lead to a significantly larger effective sampling size than the perturbative construction by Lüscher establishing that machine learning can substantially improve upon the perturbative scheme.
-At the same time, our approach can benefit from this perturbative scheme as the Lüscher initialization provides a good starting point for training, see Figure~\ref{fig:training}.
+Table~\ref{tab:results} also shows that our models lead to a significantly larger effective sampling size than the perturbative construction by L\"uscher, establishing the idea that machine learning can substantially improve upon the perturbative scheme.
+At the same time, our approach can benefit from this perturbative scheme as the L\"uscher initialization provides a good starting point for training, see Figure~\ref{fig:training}.

 As a final consistency check, Figure~\ref{fig:comparison} demonstrates the compatibility of estimates obtained by our method with ones from the HMC algorithm using the same observables as in \cite{boyda2021sampling}. \\